baurst/rbrt/README.md

 # run the raytracer: adjust samples according to your needs
 ./target/release/rbrt --target_file out.png --height 768 --width 1024 --samples 50 --config scenes/example_scene.yaml
 ```
-If you do not set RUSTFLAGS='-C target-feature=+sse,+avx', a scalar fallback will be used and the raytracer will run very slow.
+Do not forget to set RUSTFLAGS='-C target-feature=+sse,+avx', otherwise a scalar fallback will be used and the raytracer will run very slow.

+On my machine the **AVX** enabled version runs over **5(!) times faster** than the scalar fallback.
+For SSE, the speedup over the scalar version is at a factor of around 3.3.

 ## Coordinate System
 The raytracer uses a right-handed coordinate system, with negative z pointing through the camera lens towards the scene.